node-prism/arc/README.md

 ## Removing

-See [remove tests](tests/specs/remove/basic.test.ts) for more examples.
+See the [remove tests](tests/specs/remove/basic.test.ts) for more examples.

 Any queries that work with `.find` work with `.remove`.